 Field duplicates may be taken and analyzed as an indication of overall precision.
 These analyses measure both field and laboratory precision.
-A control limit of $\leq$ 50% for the Relative Percent Difference (RPD) for water samples and $\leq$ 100% RPD for solid samples, shall be used when original and duplicate sample values are greater than or equal to the sample specific LOQ.
+A control limit of $\leq 50\%$ for the Relative Percent Difference (RPD) for water samples and $\leq 100\%$ RPD for solid samples, shall be used when original and duplicate sample values are greater than or equal to the sample specific LOQ.
 Per project requirements validation action was not taken on this basis but a finding of the field duplicate evaluation are provided below.

-Samples JV015 and JV016 were submitted as a field duplicate pair in association with this SDG.
-Upon evaluation adequate field precision was demonstrated.
+No samples were submitted as a field duplicate pair in association with this SDG.